Astronomy EssentialsTonight

 The Big Dipper and Leo the Lion

-April is a great time to look up overhead in the evening sky and find the well-known pattern of stars we call the Big Dipper.
+Late April and early May are great times to look up overhead in the evening sky and find the well-known pattern of stars we call the Big Dipper.
 It’s an asterism – or obvious pattern of stars – and part of the constellation Ursa Major the Great Bear.
 Also, you can find the constellation Leo the Lion.
 Leo has another well-known asterism known as the Sickle.
 The Sickle looks like a backward question mark that is punctuated by the bright star Regulus.
 In fact, the Big Dipper can help you locate Leo and the Sickle.
 An imaginary line drawn southward from the pointer stars in the Big Dipper – the two outer stars in the Dipper’s bowl – points toward Leo the Lion.

 Chart via EarthSky.